Packet-Clearing-House/maptable/README.md

 - `collapseRowsBy:` _([string, ...], default: null)_ Array of columns that we want to be collapsed.

 ## Export as SVG
-You can enable this feature to allow users download the map on their computer as SVG.
+You can enable this feature via `exportSvg` and set it to a URL.
+This will allow users download the map on their computer as an SVG.
 However, you would need to set up a server endpoint that is going to allow users download the SVG file.

 The sample code for a PHP server is located in `/server/exportSvg.php`.
 Contributions are welcomed for implementations of in other languages.

-We introduced into the version 1.4.0, the option `exportSvgClient` to use only the customer browser to export the SVG.
+In the version 1.4.0 `exportSvgClient` was added to use only the browser to export the SVG.

 ## Credits